TFD

 Type definitions

-create a type automatically if they're followed by a name.The biggest reason (besides self-documenting code) to use typedef is to define type-checking rules:
+#typedefis used to create duplicate types and aliases.#structand#enumcreate a type automatically if they're followed by a name.The biggest reason (besides self-documenting code) to use typedef is to define type-checking rules:

-types are compatible with everything except strict types.
+#stricttypes are not compatible with anything other than itself.
+This is the default for named enums.#abitstricttypes are compatible with relaxed types, but not with other abitstrict or strict types.#relaxedtypes are compatible with everything except strict types.
 Regular integer/float values are relaxed types.
 Good if you want your code to be self-documenting, but don't want the compiler to be picky about your ints or whatever.You can change the default strictnesses with build rules.
-Integers/floats have additional rules outside of this categorization, by default you can't set a value if there may be loss of information (float -> int, u32 -> u16, signed -> unsigned or vice versa).
+Integers/floats have additional rules outside of this categorization, by default you can't set a value if there may be loss of information (f32 -> int, u32 -> u16, signed -> unsigned or vice versa).

-can be used to make types compatible with each other.
-Only works for types with the same size and structure.struct Vec2i {
+#compatible_typescan be used to override strictness rules and make types compatible with each other.
+Only works for types with the same size and structure.#struct Vec2i : {

 int x;